 These could include overhead environment (cave or wreck) penetration courses or hypoxic trimix qualifications.
 By this time your fundamental dive skills should be flawless, unconscious, and reliable; your ability to plan and conduct decompression should be second-nature.
 Everything you now learn at a higher level builds upon ingrained prerequisite competencies.

 Deciding Between Open Circuit and Closed Circuit Rebreather Equipment

-One important decision is whether you should start your technical diving development using open circuit or closed-circuit rebreather (CCR).
-Whichever option is chosen, you need to establish effective equipment competency as the initial stage, then build your fundamentals in that configuration, then adding decompression training, and finally developing that in more advanced and specialist activities.
+One important decision is whether you should start your technical diving development using an open circuit or closed-circuit rebreather (CCR).
+Whichever option is chosen, you need to establish effective equipment competency as the initial stage, then build your fundamentals in that configuration, then add decompression training, and finally develop that in more advanced and specialist activities.